-Hit cooking shows such as Masterchef and Jamie’s Meals in Minutes have all given us a little more confidence in the kitchen.
-But while our nearest and dearest may be thriving after being treated to dinner party soiree after dinner party soiree, our pan sets are likely to be flailing under the pressure of constant use.
+Hit cooking shows such as Masterchef have given us a little more confidence in the kitchen.
+But, while our nearest and dearest may be thriving after being treated to dinner party soiree after dinner party soiree, our pan sets are likely to be flailing under the pressure of constant use.

-Yep that one-pot dish may look delightful once it’s served onto a plate but what it invariables leaves behind is a trail of disaster on the bottom of our pans.
+Yep, that one-pot dish may look delightful once it’s served onto a plate but what it invariably leaves behind is a trail of disaster on the bottom of our pans.
 Think charred, encrusted food remains that would test even the most sturdy of scourers.

 How to clean a burnt pan

 ‘Burnt stains can make the best cookware look dirty and worn out, so doing a deep-clean is essential from time to time advises Cleaning expert, Heather Barrigan from MyJobQuote.

 1. How to clean a burnt pan with liquid soap and boiling water